With summer ending in Longview, now is a good time to get a kick start on air conditioner maintenance.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can freshen it by draining watered-down bleach through the tube to flush the line.
-Or you can buy a new tube.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s scummy, you can sanitize it by pouring thinned bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall